truenas/documentation/content/SCALE/SCALEUIReference/TopToolbar/Alerts/AlertSettingsScreen.md

 ![AlertSettingsUPS](/images/SCALE/22.12/AlertSettingsUPS.png "UPS Alert Settings")

-You can customize alert settings for when the UPS battery is low or needs replacement, the UPS establishes or loses communication, and the UPS is on battery or line power
+You can customize alert settings for when the UPS battery is low or needs replacement, the UPS establishes or loses communication, and the UPS is on battery or line power.
 {{< /expand >}}

 ## Alert Warning Levels